Types of Dental Crowns for Children

-When a front tooth is fractured or badly decayed, it may be restored with an aesthetic crown.
+When a front tooth is fractured or badly decayed, it may be restored with an aesthetic crown by Sunnyvale dentist Dr. Antonious.
 An aesthetic crown closely matches the natural color of the other teeth.
 Advances in dental materials have created tooth-colored plastic crowns, which can be directly bonded to the tooth.
-These techniques require more time and skill of the dentist and also the full cooperation of the child.
+These techniques require more time and skill in addition to the full cooperation of the child.

 Because these crowns are not as durable as metal, they require more care by the child.

 - Regular cleaning is needed to maintain their appearance and prevent gum irritation.

 - Avoid sticky or hard foods such as taffy, beef jerky, hard candy, carrots, apples and nuts.